Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: CEE 480

 Introduction to the theory and the practice of planning and design of urban water supply distribution, pump stations, sewage and storm-water collection systems, and green stormwater infrastructure.
 Engineering methods and computer programs are applied for designing basic system elements.
-Prerequisite: CEE 347; CEE 357.
+Prerequisite: CEE 347; and either CEE 350 or CEE 357.
 Offered: W.

 View course details in MyPlan: CEE 481